MAGALA-RICHARD/apsimNGpy-documentations/doc/inspect_model_parameters.rst

 parameters (``str, set, list, tuple``, optional):
 Specific parameter(s) to retrieve.
 Defaults to ``'all'``, which returns all available attributes.
-Common examples for layered models like Solute: Depth, InitialValues, SoluteBD, Thickness.
+Common examples for layered models like Solute: ``Depth, InitialValues, SoluteBD, Thickness``.

 ``**kwargs``: Reserved for future use (currently unused).